 We lease our executive office space in Athens, Greece pursuant to the terms of a sublease agreement between Seanergy Management and Waterfront S.A., a company affiliated with a member of the Restis family.
 The initial sublease fee is EUR 504,000 per annum, or EUR 42,000 per month.
 The initial term is from November 17, 2008 to November 16, 2011, which was extended until February 28, 2014 and has since been silently extended.
-On December 20, 2010 we entered into an amendment which provides that for the remaining of the term of the sublease agreement the sublease fee will be EUR 35,000 per month and on January 1, 2012 we entered into an amendment which provides that for the remaining of the term of the sublease agreement the sublease fee will be EUR 25,000 per month.
+On December 20, 2010 we entered into an amendment which provides that for the remaining of the term of the sublease agreement the sublease fee would be EUR 35,000 per month.
+On June 1, 2012 we entered into an amendment which provided that for the remaining of the term of the sublease agreement the sublease fee would be EUR 25,000 per month.
+On June 1, 2014 we entered into an amendment which provided that for the remaining of the sublease agreement the sublease fee would be EUR 15,000 and on October 1, 2014 we entered into an amendment which provided that the term of the agreement was extended to December 31, 2014 and on January 1, 2015 we entered into another amendment which provided that for the remaining of the term of the sublease agreement the sublease fee will be EUR 25,000 and that the term of the agreement was extended to January 31, 2015.
+On February 1, 2015, we entered into an agreement that extended the sublease term to February 28, 2015.
+On March 13, 2015, we entered into an agreement that extended the sublease term to February 28, 2015.
+On March 13, 2015, we entered into an agreement that extended the sublease term to February 28, 2015.
+On February 1, 2015, at a lease payment of EUR 12,500, at which point we relocated our executive office space to premises owned by an unaffiliated third party.
 Seanergy Management has been granted Ministerial Approval (issued in the Greek Government Gazette) for the establishment of an office in Greece under Greek Law 89/67 (as amended).